Sherman: Injury reports designed for betting

 The league's injury report policy states: "All players who have significant or noteworthy injuries must be listed on the Practice Report, even if the player takes all the reps in practice, and even if the team is certain that he will play in the upcoming game."
 Teams are required to list the degree to which injured players took part in practice as: did not participate; limited participation; or full participation.

-The issue was raised Wednesday after Sherman stumbled while walking up a short flight of steps toward the podium for his weekly press conference.
+The issue was raised Wednesday after Sherman stumbled while walking up a short flight of steps toward the podium for his weekly news conference.

-"Injury report," Sherman joked.
+"Injury report," Sherman said jokingly.
 "Gotta call the league, make sure they know."

 The Seahawks got into some hot water with the NFL after coach Pete Carroll revealed publicly at the end of last season that Sherman had played through a knee injury in the second half of the season.
 Sherman, who didn't miss a game during the 2016 campaign, had been on the team's injury report regularly during the season, but his knee was never listed as the reason.
 The NFL looked into the matter but decided not to discipline the Seahawks.

 Sherman was on the Seahawks' injury report before both of the team's first two games this season, including last week, due to a hamstring injury.
-He didn't practice on Wednesday or Thursday.
+He didn't practice on Wednesday or Thursday of those game weeks.

 Asked about that after Seattle's win over the San Francisco 49ers on Sunday, Sherman downplayed the severity of the injury and said, "Now we've just got to mention everything, make sure the league is -- they want to be aware of things.
 I think I've got a hangnail, so we're going to put that in the injury report next week.
 Yeah.
 We don't want to miss nothing."